Logo

 In 1783, fearing the possibility of a slave rebellion at Montpelier, James Madison emancipated one slave, Billey, selling him into a seven-year apprentice contract.

-James Madison inherited Montpelier and its more than one hundred slaves, after his father's death in 1801.
+James Madison inherited Montpelier and its more than one hundred slaves after his father died in 1801.

-That same year, James Madison was appointed Secretary of State by President Jefferson, and he moved to Washington DC, running Montpelier from afar making no effort to free his slaves.
+That same year, James Madison moved to Washington DC, running Montpelier from afar making no effort to free his slaves.

-James Madison called slavery "the most oppressive dominion" that ever existed, and he had a "lifelong abhorrence" for it.
+James Madison called slavery "the most oppressive dominion" that ever existed, and according to historian Ralph Ketcham he had a "lifelong abhorrence" for the institution.

 In 1785 James Madison spoke in the Virginia Assembly favoring a bill that Thomas Jefferson had proposed for the gradual abolition of slavery, and he helped defeat a bill designed to outlaw the manumission of individual slaves.